LED Traffic Glove: Build a Safety Device to Direct Traffic

 - Do the LEDs light up reliably when you press the copper-tape contact pads together, or is the connection unreliable?
 What could you do to ensure reliable contacts?

 - Are the LEDs secured to the glove or do they tend to move around?
 If they move around unintentionally, what could you do to secure them better?

 - Could you improve the visibility of the glove by using more LEDs, arranging them in a different shape, or changing their locations?

-- If you search for "LilyPad" on SparkFun's website or browse the LilyPad homepage, there are many other parts, including sensors, designed to be used with e-textiles.
+- If you search for "LilyPad" on SparkFun's website, there are many other parts, including sensors, designed to be used with e-textiles.
 Can you think of new things to include in your LED glove circuit that would improve its functionality?

 - Can you make a more advanced LED glove with a blinking array of LEDs, or LEDs that light up in different patterns (like an "X" or "> > >" symbol")?